I Wonder Do You Think of Me

-I Wonder Do You Think of Me is the third studio album by American country music artist Keith Whitley.
-It was posthumously released in August 1989 by RCA Records, three months after Whitley's death from alcohol poisoning.
-It peaked at #2 on the Top Country Albums chart, and is certified gold by the RIAA.
-The album includes the singles "I Wonder Do You Think of Me", "It Ain't Nothin'" and "I'm Over You", the first two of which were Number One country hits.
+I Wonder Do You Think of Me is the third studio album by American country music artist Keith Whitley, released in August 1989 by RCA Records.
+It is Whitley's first posthumous album, being released three months after his death from alcohol poisoning.
+It peaked at number two on the Top Country Albums chart, and is certified gold by the RIAA.
+The album includes the singles "I Wonder Do You Think of Me", "It Ain't Nothin'" and "I'm Over You", the first two of which were number one country hits.

-Also included are two songs which later became singles for other artists: A Don Everly cover of "Brother Jukebox" that went on to become a Number One country single in 1991 for Mark Chesnutt from the album Too Cold at Home, and "Between an Old Memory and Me" which was a number 11 country single in 1995 for Travis Tritt from the album Ten Feet Tall and Bulletproof.
+Also included are two songs which later became singles for other artists: A Don Everly cover of "Brother Jukebox" that went on to become a number one country single in 1991 for Mark Chesnutt from the album Too Cold at Home, and "Between an Old Memory and Me" which was a number 11 country single in 1995 for Travis Tritt from the album Ten Feet Tall and Bulletproof.